-Roger Reddel has been Director of Children’s Medical Research Institute (CMRI), and the Sir Lorimer Dods Professor, Sydney Medical School, University of Sydney, since 2007.
+He has been the executive director of CMRI and the Sir Lorimer Dods Professor, at Sydney Medical School, University of Sydney, since 2007.